brandur/sorg/content/articles/postgres-connections.md

 size, but may grow to be much larger depending on the data they're accessing [1].

 {{Figure "A simplified view of Postgres' forking process model."
-(ImgSrcAndAlt "/assets/images/postgres-connections/process-model.svg" "A simplified view of Postgres' forking process model.")}}
+(ImgSrcAndAltAndClass "/assets/images/postgres-connections/process-model.svg" "A simplified view of Postgres' forking process model." "overflowing")}}

 Since these days it's pretty easy to procure a system where memory is abundant, the absolute memory ceiling often isn't